Highway, schools closed after ammonia leak in eastern Serbia

 An emergency situation was declared in the eastern town of Pirot, near the border with Bulgaria, after a freight train carrying ammonia derailed on Sunday evening, releasing the flammable and toxic gas into the atmosphere.

-“The accident was probably caused by bad infrastructure,” he said at a press conference.
+“The accident was probably caused by bad infrastructure,” he said at a news conference.
 He added authorities will also look into whether there was a breach of strict procedures for transporting toxic materials.

 Measurements Monday on several spots in Pirot — which is a few kilometers away from where the train derailed — showed no presence of ammonia in the air or water, officials said.
 But local authorities still advised people to remain cautious and stay indoors, while schools and other public institutions were closed.